COVID Updated and New Normal Protocols. updated 6/2023

 For all treatment sessions until further notice:

-*Temperature check ~ Verified Covid Vaccine ~ Covid pre-treatment form ~ Mask Use ~ Absolutely no illness (that you are aware of) ~ Text upon arrival
+Covid pre-treatment form email ~ Mask Use Requested ~ Absolutely no illness (that you are aware of).
+Please reschedule if you are not feeling well ~

 What to expect when I arrive?

-Prior to treatment, all clients fill out a Confidential Health History Form (download the PDF file) which is reviewed at the first appointment to determine a treatment plan.
+Prior to first treatment, all clients fill out a Confidential Health History Form which is reviewed at the first appointment to determine a treatment plan.
 The first session usually includes significant time discussing your responses on the form and any additional questions you may have.
+Thank you for understanding the importance of this practice.

 I have never had a massage before what should I expect?